 I write this blog post as I’m in the process of doing major organizing in my home.
 It seems to be an overwhelming task.
 Where do I start?
 Can anyone relate to my dilemma?

 There are too many folders.
 I’ve come to the conclusion that simplification is the order of the day.
-I need to have general topics, which means less folders and to place this information in an area when I need it.
-Why make things more complicated than you need to?
-Do you have the same habit?
+I need to have general topics, which means less folders.
+There are some topics that I refer to more than others, so I need to make what’s most important the most accessible.
+Perhaps some of my folders can be stowed away.
+Why do I make things more complicated than necessary?
+Do you have similar habits?

 Here are some tips that I’ve learned to be better organized:

-* Invest your time better— I used to spend more time spinning my wheels than actually doing something.
-Look at a project in small compartments.
-Do small sections at a time.
-Organize one thing or parts of one room.
-A small investment over a course of time pays dividends.
-This will decrease your stress level, give you a sense of accomplishment, and increase your motivation to keep organizing.
+- Break down a big project.
+I used to spend more time spinning my wheels than actually doing anything.
+As you likely well know, the feeling of “overwhelm” is a common issue for highly sensitive people.
+Now, I try to break down a project into manageable chunks, and do small sections at a time.
+I organize one closet or one section of a messy garage.
+A small investment over a course of time can pay huge dividends.
+This will decrease your stress level, give you a sense of accomplishment, and increase your motivation to keep going.

-* Stop tidying— I have a habit of trying to tidy up a room and place items in a drawer, underneath a bed, in a closet, etc. What good does this actually do.
+- Stop tidying in place of organizing.
+I have a habit of tidying up a room and placing items in a drawer, underneath a bed, in a closet, etc. What good does this actually do?
 You can never find the item when you need it.
-Sure it’s a short-term fix that a room looks cleaner, but it’ll never accomplish your long-term organizing goals.
+Sure, it’s a short-term fix that makes a room look cleaner, but it’ll never accomplish your long-term organizing goals.

 Are you organized?
 If so, how so?
 Any specific tips?
 I’m interested in any thoughts or comments that you have.